When will the OTCAS application open for the next cohort?

 What is the minimum number of observation hours needed to apply?

 A minimum of 40 hours of observation is required prior to the application deadline.
-Between 80 - 100 hours of experience is recommended, preferably in more than one occupational therapy setting.
+Preferably in more than one occupational therapy setting.

 Can I include non-OT observation hours on the form, such as observing a PT?